mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 <!--
 New:
 - (Unwritten) Kipnu, Casra, Ginnu, and Linyu travel to the Ulu shore on foot

-- They encounter kelp workers and their Clothed overseers
+- Scene 1: They encounter kelp workers and their Clothed overseers
-  - Ginnu distracts them while Casra swims through the water and unties a canoe from the dock
+  - Ginnu distracts them while Casra swims through the water and unties two canoes from the dock (small outriggers).
-  - Kipnu and Linyu talk a bit, then join up with Casra once the canoe is out
-- The distraction doesn't last.
-They are pursued by other canoes.
-Ginnu is lost to them, to Casra's disappointment in haeself.
+  - When one boat is freed, Linyu hops into it and paddle quietly into the darkness toward Ulu.
+Casra helps Kipnu with the second.
+  - Once Casra meets back up with Linyu, thi directs Kipnu to jump into hae boat.
+  - Ginnu disappears with the coast.
+  - Ulu is like scary dark and the water gets colder the further they go, but the bluekelp grows for miles.
+  - They turn around and make their way to Ara.

-- but they make it all the way to Ara shore where they see the prisoner ship listing.
-Casra guns it for the listing ships.
-The other canoes stop for fear of being toppled by the big ship.
+- Scene 2: They make it all the way to Ara shore
+  - They see the prisoner ship listing, dumping people.
+  - Casra guns it for the listing ships.
+  - Kipnu considers boarding the ship to flee, and Casra verbally gives him the space to do so.
+"Take Linyu.
+Show hae the world before it ends."
+  - Kipnu lassos a protrusion in the hull that they could plausibly suspend from for the duration, but hesitates.
+  - Ramne comes up in a following boat and jumps a great distance to board Casra's boat.
+  - Linyu immediately jumps back onto hae mother's boat as Kipnu's boat pulls away.
+  - Kipnu makes the decision not to go back, jumps onto Casra's Boat to stop Ramne.
+  - Casra moves Linyu to the front of the boat so thi's furthest from Ramne.
+  - Ramne moves to attack, but Ramne dodges him.
+They struggle.
+Ramne loses.
-- Kipnu considers boarding the ship to flee, and Casra gives him the space to do so.
-He starts to rope the rudder, but he hesitates.
-Ramne comes up in a following boat and initiates a struggle with Kipnu's rope.
-Kipnu finally lands the rope on the rudder successfully, but due to the struggle, Linyu is now in his way.
-Linyu is snagged and pulled into the water, while Casra is pulled onto Ramne's ship.
-He departs, with Kiipnu in tow, but he can't paddle as quickly as the many people on Ramne's canoe
+  - Ramne captures Casra.
+He departs, with Kipnu and Linyu in tow, but they can't paddle as quickly as the many people on Ramne's canoe.

-- Kipnu speaks to the crowd
+- Next Chapter (Bifurcated): Kipnu speaks to the crowd -->
--->

 ### Main